clowdr-app/clowdr/aws/README.md

 **Info:** The stack `<prefix>-main` contains the main infrastructure for the Midspace app (e.g. S3 buckets, permissions for transcode/transcribe etc.).
 The stack `<prefix>-chime` contains AWS infrastructure needed in `us-east-1` to communicate with the Chime control plane.
 The stack `<prefix>-img` contains the infrastructure for serverless resizing of profile images.

 1. Run the `AWS -- Deploy stacks` VSCode task to deploy the Midspace infrastructure to your account.
 You will be asked for the name of the AWS profile you want to deploy to.
 1. Make a note of the various output values.
 These are required as environment variables when setting up the actions service and other services.
 They can be viewed later by logging in to AWS CloudFormation, clicking the stack in question, and then clicking the Outputs tab.
+Note that your stacks may have been deployed to different AWS regions depending on your configuration.
+To access the stacks in CloudFormation you will need to change the region in the AWS console, via the menu bar dropdown, to the respective deployment region.

 ## Useful commands